-In addition to developing elements for the SMHP update, DOM has also been coordinating with the statewide HIE to promote the use of CEHRT to providers throughout the State of Mississippi as well as educate providers on the MPIP.
+In addition to developing elements for the SMHP update, DOM had been coordinating with the statewide HIE to promote the use of CEHRT to providers throughout the State of Mississippi as well as educate providers on the MPIP.
+Due to the unforeseen and sudden demise of MS-HIN, the statewide HIE, in the spring of 2019, and the ending of all operational aspects of MS-HIN on June 30, 2019, several HIE updates and unexpected changes had to be made to the To-Be HIT environment in this document.

-Based upon recommendations from a previously concluded CMS site visit, DOM will consider renaming the Mississippi State Level Registry to the Mississippi EHR Attestation System in future years.
 DOM plans to keep CMS informed of anticipated changes to activities, scope, or objectives.
 DOM will provide annual updates and as-needed updates to CMS as its plan evolves over the remaining program years.